joinpursuit/Pursuit-Core-iOS/lessons/unit5/Accessibility/README.md

 * Be aware of contrast ratio e.g Gray on Gray useful link
 * Avoid clutter
 * Keep color schemes simple
-* Tap targets should be no more that 44 x 44 points
+* Tap targets should be no less than 44 x 44 points
 * label should be short and clear
 * label/hints should not contain trait information
 * hints should begin with a verb, should not contain action such as "tapping" unless it's a custom action